dsconnell/dsconnell.github.io/index.md

 layout: home
 ---

-I'm an air pollution specialist at California's Air Resources Beoard.
+I'm an air pollution specialist at [California's Air Resources Board](https://ww2.arb.ca.gov/our-work/topics/enforcement).
 In 2021 I graduated from UC Berkeley School of Public Health with a Master’s in global health and environment.
 In 2017 I got my environmental science BS with a software engineering minor from Rochester Institute of Technology.

 ## Portfolio